|When is International Men’s Day?|

 1. Get Talking

-Whether it’s your parents, companion, friend, or counselor, it’s critical to find at least one person with whom you can open up.
-Consider reaching out to them whether you’re dealing with a mental health condition, some health issue, or any other situation that’s weighing on your mind.
+Whether it’s your parents, companion, friend, or counsellor, it’s critical to find at least one person with whom you can open up.
+Consider reaching out to them this men’s day.
+This should be regardless of whether you’re dealing with a mental health condition, some health issue, or any other situation that’s weighing on your mind.

 2. Avoid Using Alcohol and Drugs to Cope